 dr Weizong Wang (People's Republic of China) was a postdoc in our group for 3 years (2015-2018), of which the first 2 years with a “Marie Sklodowska-Curie Actions postdoc fellowship”.
 He was working on modelling a gliding arc plasma for CO2 conversion, and also developed several chemical reaction sets, for CO2/CH4/N2/O2/H2O mixtures for DBD plasma.

 dr Wouter Wendelen (Belgium) did his PhD work in our group from 2007 till 2014, on modelling of the interaction of femtosecond pulsed lasers with a solid material.

 Marieke Wouters worked for 2 years (2013-2014) in a joined collaboration between our group and the group ART of the Faculty “Applied Engineering Sciences”, on the plasma-assisted removal of NOx and soot from diesel engines.

-dr Min Yan (People's Republic of China) worked in our group for two years, from 1999 till 2001.
+dr Min Yan (P.R.
+China) worked in our group for two years, from 1999 till 2001.
 She investigated SiH4 and argon cc rf discharges by particle-in-cell simulations, and she focused also on the detailed and self-consistent numerical description of relaxation phenomena after laser-induced photodetachment.
 She is currently working at ASM International, The Netherlands.

 dr Mujahid Zaka (Pakistan) worked in our group as a postdoc for 1 year (March 2012 - February 2013).
 He investigated a packed bed plasma reactor by means of the COMSOL simulation code.